iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Downloaded several times but can't get past the 'let's get started' page.
 I have now uninstalled it.<br> :date: __2021-05-07 17:51:51__

 > Does not load past pick your coach<br> :date: __2021-05-06 13:51:55__

-> Shouldn't have got rid of Michael as a Trainer<br> :date: __2021-05-04 20:08:33__

-> I've downloaded the app on my Samsung phone but cannot get past the screen that says choose you coach, it's just froze on that, can anyone help please .<br> :date: __2021-05-03 13:51:18__